ugbodagadave/Esther/memory-bank/progress.md

 - **Advanced Orders**: The NLP model can now understand `set_stop_loss` and `set_take_profit` intents.
 - **Personalized Market Insights**: A new `/insights` command provides users with personalized market analysis and recommendations.
 - **Cross-Chain Swaps**: The bot now supports trading tokens across different blockchains, including Ethereum, Arbitrum, and Polygon.
+- **Portfolio Performance Tracker**: The initial implementation of the portfolio performance tracker is complete.
 - **Code Stability**: The entire test suite has been run, and all 37 tests are passing, confirming the stability of the current codebase.
 - **Bug Fixes Implemented**:
     - **Architectural Stability**: Refactored the application from a multi-threaded Flask app to a unified `asyncio` event loop with FastAPI, resolving critical stability issues.